-As long as a person is alive, the damage to their indriya-rūpa cannot be complete; it can only be partial.
-If it were completely destroyed, all five internal faculties would become unusable, and the five sense objects could not arise.
-In that case, not only would the five consciousnesses fail to arise, but mental consciousness would also fail to arise, unable to discern the mental objects (dharmas) based on the five sense objects.
-The mental faculty (manas) would then know that the body's five aggregates (skandhas) are unusable, and it would certainly decide to leave the physical body to seek a new one for its use.
-Precisely because the indriya-rūpa is not completely destroyed and retains some functionality, a person becomes a vegetative state patient or a paralyzed patient.
+As long as a person can stay alive, the damage to their subtle sense faculties cannot be complete; it can only be partial.
+If the damage were complete, all the internal five sense faculties would become unusable, and the five sense objects could not arise.
+In that case, not only would the five sense consciousnesses fail to arise, but the mental consciousness would also fail to arise, unable to discriminate the mental objects (dharmas) based on the five sense objects.
+The mental faculty (manas) would then recognize that the body's five aggregates (form, feeling, perception, mental formations, and consciousness) are no longer functional.
+It would inevitably decide to leave the physical body and seek a new one for its use.
+Precisely because the damage to the subtle sense faculties is not complete and some functionality remains, a person can become a vegetative state patient or a paralyzed patient.

-If we carefully observe a person in a vegetative state, we will find that their body can still exhibit some movements and sensations.
-Because of this, the mental faculty considers that this body can still be made do with, and it will not leave the physical body.
-Since beginningless time, the mental faculty has always been attached to the physical body.
-Due to this attachment to the body, it is unwilling to abandon it and will only do so when absolutely necessary.
-These examples illustrate that the six sense objects we discern are images within the black box of the indriya-rūpa.
-They are internal image-parts formed by the external five sense objects transmitted through the nerve conduction pathways, and are not real.
-However, merely knowing they are unreal is insufficient; the habitual clinging tendency of the mental faculty is very difficult to change.
-It requires us to cultivate corresponding meditative concentration (samādhi) to gradually subdue the self-grasping nature of the mental faculty.
+If we carefully observe a person in a vegetative state, we will notice that their body can still exhibit some movements and sensations.
+Because of this, the mental faculty (manas) considers this body to be still marginally functional and thus does not abandon the physical body.
+Since beginningless time, the mental faculty has been attached to and cherishes the physical body.
+Due to this attachment, it is unwilling to relinquish it and will only do so when absolutely forced to.
+These examples illustrate that the six sense objects we perceive are merely images within the "black box" of the subtle sense faculties.
+They are internal manifestations formed when external five sense objects are transmitted via sensory nerves; they are not real.
+However, merely knowing they are unreal is insufficient.
+The deeply ingrained habitual clinging of the mental faculty is extremely difficult to change.
+It requires us to cultivate corresponding meditative concentration (samādhi) to gradually subdue the self-attachment nature of the mental faculty.

 0